blashin888/GL-Whitepaper/README.md

 ## Legacy

-A previous version is preserved here:
+A previous version is preserved as a reference:

 → [Legacy Overview](docs/legacy/README_legacy.md)